 - How alternative credit data can increase accuracy in credit scoring evaluation

 Alternative credit data is information obtained from non-traditional data sources that helps to evaluate a consumer’s creditworthiness.
 While “traditional data” refers to an individual’s credit report, alternative data for credit scoring covers non-credit information about insurance payments, utility payments, rental payments, public records, and property records.
 These data points can help lenders get a sense of an individual’s financial reliability.
 Even the consumer’s employment history can assist in credit scoring by substantiating the stability of a person’s financial situation.

 The differences between traditional credit data and alternative credit data:

-Alternative credit data may be supplemental for many consumers with extended portfolios.
+Alternative credit data may be supplemental for many consumers with extended portfolios and help build personal financial assistant apps.
 For those who have insufficient traditional credit data for credit scoring, however, alternative data may be the only way to get a loan.
-Today, lenders can offer their services to more clients by using alternative data to score thin-credit file consumers.
+Today, lenders can offer their services to more clients by using an automated loan processing system and alternative data to score thin-credit file consumers.

 Alternative data sources (such as property, tax, deed records, checking and debit account management, payday lending information, address stability and club subscriptions) have proven to accurately score more than 90% of applicants who otherwise would be returned as no-hit or thin-file by traditional models.